cryptopunksnotdead/cryptopunksnotdead.github.io/sandbox/draw/README.md

 </script>
 ```

 That's it.
 Open up the web page and enjoy your punks.
+Try [`punks.html`](https://cryptopunksnotdead.github.io/sandbox/draw/punks.html) to see an online live copy.

 ## Questions?
 Comments?